Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Sharing of nonlocality in higher dimension

-can be used to obtain violations of CGLMP in a sequential situation with \(|\psi_{MES}^5 \rangle = \frac{1}{\sqrt{5}}(|00 \rangle + |11 \rangle + |22 \rangle + |33 \rangle + |44 \rangle)\).
+can be used to obtain violations of CGLMP in a sequential situation with \(|\psi_{\mathcal{M}_E}^5 \rangle = \frac{1}{\sqrt{5}}(|00 \rangle + |11 \rangle + |22 \rangle + |33 \rangle + |44 \rangle)\).
 The optimal quantum violation of CGLMP inequality for Bob$_{1}$, Bob$_{2}$ and Bob$_{3}$ are given in Table. \ref{tab:mes} upto $d=10$.

-From Table. \ref{tab:mes}, we can see that as dimension increases, there is an increment of optimal quantum value for Bob$_1$ although the same decreases with the increase of dimension for Bob$_2$ and Bob$_3$.
-It also indicates that the trade-off between the information gain by the measurement and the disturbance created by the measurement plays a crucial role in this enterprise.
+From Table. \ref{tab:mes}, we can see that as the dimension increases, there is an increment of optimal quantum value for Bob$_1$ although the same decreases with the increase of dimension for Bob$_2$ and Bob$_3$.
+It also indicates that the trade-off between the information gained by the measurement and the disturbance created by the measurement plays a crucial role in this enterprise.

-Since the CGLMP inequality gives the maximum violation for non-maximally entangled state, let us examine if the initial shared state in a sequential scenario is MVS whether the situation improves or not.
-The observation is that although the first round of violation is more and increases faster with $d$ in comparison to the MES, the measurements disturb the state to such an extent that violation for more than two Bobs still remains an impossibility.
-Also note that the third round value of the CGLPM expression decreases on increasing the dimension, so the possibility of getting simultaneous violation for three rounds is unlikely even if $d$ is increased beyond $10$.
+Since the CGLMP inequality gives the maximum violation for a non-maximally entangled state, let us examine if the initial shared state in a sequential scenario is $\mathcal{M}_V$ and whether the situation improves or not.
+The observation is that although the first round of violation is more and increases faster with $d$ in comparison to the $\mathcal{M}_E$, the measurements disturb the state to such an extent that violation for more than two Bobs still remains an impossibility.
+Also, note that the third round value of the CGLPM expression decreases on increasing the dimension, so the possibility of getting a simultaneous violation for three rounds is unlikely even if $d$ is increased beyond $10$.
 See Table. \ref{tab:mvs} for details.
-Comparing Tables \ref{tab:mes} and \ref{tab:mvs}, we observe that the gap between the \(I_d^3\) values obtained for MVS and MES decreases with the increase of dimension.
-It possibly indicates that the unsharp measurements disturb the MVS more drastically than the MES in higher dimensions.
+Comparing Tables \ref{tab:mes} and \ref{tab:mvs}, we observe that the gap between the \(I_d^3\) values obtained for $\mathcal{M}_V$ and $\mathcal{M}_E$ decreases with the increase of dimension.
+It possibly indicates that the unsharp measurements disturb the $\mathcal{M}_V$ more drastically than the $\mathcal{M}_E$ in higher dimensions.